 Chicken Guy! | Town Center

-Take your Disney vacation to Flavortown at Chicken Guy!, a quick service restaurant headlined by Food Network star Guy Fieri.
+Take your Disney vacation to Flavortown at Chicken Guy!, a counter-service Disney Springs restaurant headlined by Food Network star Guy Fieri.
 As you could probably guess from the name, poultry is the star here.
 Sandwiches, salads, and tenders are all on offer here, along with more than 20 different sauces exploding with the celebrity chef’s signature pizzazz.
 Chicken Guys! uses one quick service dining credit on the Disney Dining Plan.

 Cookes of Dublin | The Landing